-You should carefully consider the following factors, together with all the other information included in this2016 Form 10-K, in evaluating our company and our business.
+You should carefully consider the following factors, together with all the other information included in this 2017 Form 10-K, in evaluating our company and our business.
 If any of the following risks actually occur, our business, financial condition and results of operations could be materially and adversely affected, and the value of our stock could decline.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may impair our business operations.
 As such, you should not consider this list to be a complete statement of all potential risks or uncertainties.

-Risks Associated With Our Investments and Our Operations
+Risks Associated With Our Investments

-The mortgage loans we invest in and the mortgage loans underlying the mortgage-backed and asset-backed securities we invest in are subject to delinquency, foreclosure and loss, which could result in losses to us.
+The nature of the mortgage loans we acquire and the mortgage loans underlying the mortgage-backed and asset-backed securities we acquire expose us to credit risk that could negatively affect the value of those assets and investments.